hkauhanen/hkauhanen.github.io/content/blog/journalclub.md

 tags = [ "science" ]
 +++

-A (very) approximately fortnightly reading group devoted to the study of language variation and change from an interdisciplinary perspective.
-This page records a list of the interesting papers read.
+Archive of papers read in a (very) approximately fortnightly reading group devoted to the study of language variation and change from an interdisciplinary perspective.

-## Upcoming meetings

-### TBA

-TBA

-## Past meetings (archive)
+## Archive

 ### 11/03/2021